 I personally tested over 23 best front and rear dashboards cameras and reviewed the top picks below that offer the best balance of image quality, features, functions, reliability & price.

-Check out the Updated list of best dash cams in 2018 below.
+Check out the Updated list of best dash cams below.

 |Vantrue OnDash N2 Pro|

 |Old Shark 1080p Dash Cam|

 |Garmin Dash Cam 35||4 ounces||1 Lithium ion batteries|

 |Garmin Dash Cam 65W||3.52 ounces||1 Lithium ion batteries|

 |Magellan MiVue 480D DashCam||1.5 pounds||1 Lithium ion batteries|

 - Reviews & Buyer’s Guide: The Top-Rated Car Wax